Exciting white water rafting in beautiful Sun Koshi, the River of Gold

 A rafting trip is piloted by a river guide professionally trained in emergency wilderness first aid and swift-water rescue.
 Rafters venture into a river trip with safety jackets, flotation devices, helmets and river-friendly clothes.
 We use high quality inflatable rubber raft capable of giving extraordinary performance, agility, stability and manoeuvrability.
 Our rafts can swift through the wildest and strongest of waves and guarantee hundred percent safety.

 Though optional, a small amount of tipping is appreciated by your guide and driver after their good services.
-Where restaurant meals are involved, the tipping is usually 10% of the bill.
+Tipping is usually of 5-10% of your total cost.

 In addition to your trek, we can organize extensions both within Nepal and other neighboring countries.
 You may want to combine any rafting trip with a jungle safari in Nepal or Nepal Cultural Tours.
-May be a trip to Tibet, India or Bhutan appeals.
-Whatever it is or wherever it is, we can make all the arrangements for you
+Maybe a trip to Tibet, India or Bhutan appeals you.
+Whatever it is or wherever it is, we can make all the arrangements for you.

 We work with the motto "Tourism for Development".
 Explore Himalaya Community Service Project was conceived to empower underprivileged segments of Nepal.